PicoCreator/Not-DnD-5thSRD/docs/gamemaster_rules/magic_items/amulet_of_health.md

 Name: Amulet of Vigor
-Type: Relic
+Type: Item

 # Amulet of Vigor
-_A wondrous item of rare power, requiring attunement_
+_Marvellous trinket, uncommon (requires attunement)_

-Whilst wearing this amulet, your Constitution score is increased to 19.
-If your Constitution is already 19 or higher, the amulet has no effect.
+Your Constitution score is 19 while you don this amulet.
+It has no effect on you if your Constitution is already 19 or higher.